thingsboard/thingsboard.github.io/_includes/templates/edge/use-cases/data-filtering/configure-edge-rule-engine.md

-We will update "Edge Root Rule Chain" that will be saving on the edge 10 sensor readings.
+We will update "Edge Root Rule Chain" that will be saving on the **Edge** 10 sensor readings.
 In the rule chain we add rule node that transforms incoming messages and pushes to the cloud message only with distance readings.
-Here is the final configuration of the edge root rule chain:
+Here is the final configuration of the Edge Root Rule Chain:

 {% include images-gallery.html imageCollection="rootRuleChainPreview" %}